 By the time of the 1921 census William and Marie had two children, William (age 3) and Gordon Henry (born in July 1920 in Toronto).
 William was living and working in Toronto and the two kids were staying with their grandparents, Thomas and Florence Howard, in Wolford Township, Ontario.
 Thomas and Florence also had eight children of their own at home, between the ages of 8 months and 18 years.

 Sometime after that William and Marie returned to the U.S. and settled in Detroit, Michigan.
 They had at last three more children: Mary Margaret (1925), Lorraine Maude (1928) and John James (1933).
 Marie’s parents also moved to Detroit and her mother died in 1930 followed by her father in 1936.
 During the Second World War Gordon enlisted in the U.S. army and served from 1942 to 1947.
-Online Healey family trees record William’s death as 21 November 1958 in Dearborn, Michigan.
-Marie died in Wayne County, Michigan in July 1973, at age 76.
+William died on 21 November 1958 followed by Marie on 26 July 1973.
+Together they are interred in Michigan Memorial Park in Flat Rock, Wayne County, Michigan.

 By Becky Johnson